praneybehl/weather-app/README.md

 ## Tech used
 This project mainly relies on the following libraries:
 Typescript, React, React-Hooks & React-Query(for state management), Styled-components & Styled-system(for React styling),
-Axios, create-react-app, Eslint, Prettier, Git-hooks with Husky and Lint-staged.
+@reach/router, Axios, Jest, React-testing/library, create-react-app, Eslint, Prettier, Git-hooks with Husky and Lint-staged.

 ## Testing